daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 ## Demo: Exploring the Jupyter Notebook UI

-When you log in to the Jupyter server, the top of the interface provides a streamlined menu bar with essential options to navigate and manage your environment.
+When you log in to the Jupyter Notebook Dashboard, the top of the interface provides a streamlined menu bar with essential options to navigate and manage your environment.

 The **File** menu allows you to create new notebooks, text files, or folders, as well as upload existing files from your local system.